-Applicants to the Master of Science in Medical Biology must meet the following requirements for admission.
+Applicants to the Master of Science in Biomedical Sciences must meet the following requirements for admission:

-- Application fee: $40 (non-refundable)
+Application fee: $50 (non-refundable)

-- Applicants should have completed at the undergraduate level: one year of biology; one year of college math (may include one semester of statistics); one year of organic chemistry or one semester of organic chemistry and one semester of biochemistry.
-The minimum grade point average of 3.0 in the undergraduate major is required.
-A candidate whose credentials satisfy all of the above requirements as well as university admissions requirements may be accepted as a fully matriculated student.
+Applicants should have completed : one year of biology; one year of college math (may include one semester of statistics); one year of organic chemistry or one semester of organic chemistry and one semester of biochemistry (unless taken within the last 3 years); one semester of introductory physics.

+Admission to the Biomedical Sciences Program is highly competitive.
 A student may be accepted on a limited matriculant basis if his or her credentials are deficient in not more than two areas.
-Limited matriculants may apply for full matriculant status after removal of all deficiencies.
+Limited matriculants may apply for full matriculation status after removal of all deficiencies.
 Deficiencies must be removed during the first year of graduate study.
 Courses taken to remove academic deficiencies must be passed with a grade of C or better and will not be credited toward degree requirements.
 Courses may also be taken on a nonmatriculant basis.
-A non-matriculant may apply for matriculant status after completing at least 9, but no more than 12, graduate biomedical science credits provided their cumulative grade point average is 3.0 or better.
-At least half of these credits must be from among the core courses listed below.
+A non-matriculant may apply for matriculant status after completing at least 9, but no more than 12, graduate biomedical science credits provided his/her cumulative grade point average is 3.0 or better.
+At least half of these credits must be from among the core courses.
 The student must also have removed any technical and/or academic deficiencies.
 Undergraduate coursework taken to fulfill a deficiency after the student has completed the bachelor’s degree must be passed with a grade of C or better.

 Send application materials to:

-Admissions Processing Center
+Graduate Admissions Processing Center

 Courses taken at another university after admission to a master’s program at LIU Post may not be used for transfer credit unless prior written permission is obtained from the major department.
 Previous graduate credits earned at other institutions may be credited to a student’s graduate degree.
-A request to transfer credits must be made to and approved by the Director of the Medical Biology program with the submission of official transcripts of all previous graduate work.
+A request to transfer credits must be made to and approved by the Chairperson of the Biomedical Sciences program with the submission of official transcripts of all previous graduate work.
 Transfer credit is normally limited to six semester credit hours with an earned grade of (B) or better.
 Transfer credits are not recorded on a student’s transcript unless he or she completes 15 semester credit hours in residence and is fully matriculated.